solution-loisir/markdown-it-eleventy-img/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from the [Eleventy Community Code of Conduct](eleventycode) which is itself adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]
+This Code of Conduct is adapted from the [Eleventy Community Code of Conduct][eleventycode] which is itself adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]

 [eleventycode]: https://github.com/11ty/eleventy/blob/master/CODE_OF_CONDUCT.md
 [homepage]: http://contributor-covenant.org